 Things to Remember While Editing Drop-Down List in Excel

-- In tables, we can insert a new entry and it gets updated in drop down.
+- In tables, we can insert a new entry, and it gets updated in the dropdown.

-- To view or edit drop-down list we need to click on the cell.
+- To view or edit the drop-down list, we need to click on the cell.

 This has been a guide to Edit Drop-Down List in Excel.
 Here we discuss how to Edit Drop-Down List in Excel along with examples and downloadable excel templates.
 You may also look at these useful functions in excel –